 If you want to immerse yourself in your favorite movie or TV show, your home theater headphones should be comfortable to wear for hours and have the lowest possible latency.
 They should also have enough range so that you can comfortably sit on your couch while still enjoying a lag-less viewing experience.
 Sound quality, isolation, and leakage are also important based on the content you’re going to be watching and your home environment.

-So far, we've reviewed 184 headsets and below are our recommendations for the best home theater headphones of 2018.
+So far, we've reviewed 216 headsets and below are our recommendations for the best home theater headphones of the summer of 2018.

-Of the 184 headsets we've reviewed, the SteelSeries Arctis 7 are the best TV headphones.
-The features that make them great for gaming also make them great for watching movies.
-They have a low latency wireless connection, a sturdy build quality and they're comfortable and breathable enough to wear for hours and not feel any fatigue.
+The best TV headphones are the Astro A50.
+The features that make them great for gaming also makes them a good option for watching movies.
+They have a low latency wireless connection with a good range, a sturdy build quality and a comfortable design that's decently breathable.